rudrapratap123-wq/LightailsToolkit/README.md

 - A persistent storage folder in TailsOS;

 ## How to install
-1. Plug a USB stick into your device (a USB stick specifically for this tool);
+1. Plug a USB stick into your device (a USB stick specifically for this tool);<br>
-2. Navigate through the terminal to the directory of the pendrive;
+2. Navigate through the terminal to the directory of the pendrive;<br>
-3. Run the command below:
+3. Run the command below:<br>
 ```sh
 wget https://raw.githubusercontent.com/simplyYan/LightailsToolkit/refs/heads/main/install_tools.sh
 chmod +x install_tools.sh